raboley/the-heroes-journey/source/index.html.md

 This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+@todo #17:30min Figure out how to center this document within it's pane so it isn't scewed left.

 <div style="width: 480px; height: 360px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:480px; height:360px" src="https://app.lucidchart.com/documents/embeddedchart/3bb76760-6e9b-4405-bd06-0f20594a0c6c" id="mOfa7samMO-B"></iframe></div>

 # Script Examples in Documentation using Embedme